softicar/sqml/README.md

 ### Building

-To build the source code, the [SoftiCAR Gradle Plugins](https://github.com/Prevent-DEV/com.softicar.gradle.plugin) is necessary, as well as a `.softicar/build.properties` file with a configured `com.softicar.ivy.repository.url` property.
+To build the source code, the [SoftiCAR Gradle Plugins](https://github.com/Prevent-DEV/com.softicar.gradle.plugin) and the [SoftiCAR Platform](https://github.com/Prevent-DEV/com.softicar.platform) need to be available.

+:warning: Until our migration to _Github_ is complete, the file `.softicar/build.properties` needs to be configured and point to the location where to find the artifacts of the _SoftiCAR Gradle Plugins_ and _SoftiCAR Platform_.
 ```
 com.softicar.ivy.repository.url = https://host/path/
 ```

-External dependencies are bundled by the `com.softicar.sqml.shared` subproject and dependency resolution is done by _Gradle_.
+External dependencies are bundled by the `com.softicar.sqml.shared` subproject and dependency resolution is done by the [Gradle Build Tool](https://gradle.org/).
 To gather external dependencies, execute this:
 ```
 cd com.softicar.sqml.shared
 ../gradlew syncSharedDependencies
 ```

-The projects can now be imported without errors into _Eclipse_.
+The projects can now be imported without errors into [Eclipse](https://www.eclipse.org/).
 Future updates may require repeated execution of the `syncSharedDependencies` task when dependencies changed.

 ### Publishing